-The municipality developed and adopted the Recruitment and Selection Policy, which is being implemented.
+The municipality developed and adopted the Recruitment and Selection Policy on the 28 May 2020.
+The policies are both being implemented.
 Recruitment and selection in the municipality is done according to the documented municipal policy.

 The recruitment policy highlights that all posts shall be analysed to determine realistic person and post requirements that meet the needs of the job and which do not privilege people with higher qualifications than those needed for the position.
 The selection policy emphasises that first preference will be given to the best candidate as per the interview results regardless of whether the applicant is internal or external.